microsoft/vscode-docs/docs/remote/ssh.md

 ### Temporarily forwarding a port

-If you want to **temporarily forward** a new port for the duration of the session, run the **Remote-SSH: Forward Port from Active Host...** command when connected.
+If you want to **temporarily forward** a new port for the duration of the session, run the **Remote-SSH: Forward Port from Active Host...** command when connected to an active SSH host.

 After entering a port number, a notification will tell you the localhost port you should use to access the remote port.
 For example, if you forwarded an HTTP server listening on port 3000, the notification may tell you that it was mapped to port 4123 on localhost.
 You can then connect to this remote HTTP server using http://localhost:4123.